 National Honor Society

 Bullis annually selects students to its chapter of the Senior National Honor Society in accordance with the society’s national by-laws.
-“Membership in the National Honor Society is a privilege, not a right, based on the four criteria of scholarship, character, service and leadership” (N.H.S.
-Constitution).
+“Membership in this chapter is an honor bestowed upon deserving students by the faculty and shall be based on the criteria of outstanding scholarship, service, leadership, and character.”
+(N.H.S.
+Bullis School Chapter By-laws).

-Selection Process: Students possessing a cumulative average of 89 percent are nominated for membership.
-The difficulty level of the student’s course load is a consideration of nomination.
-Students wishing to pursue their nomination complete a student activity form detailing information on their service to the school and community, participation in school life and areas of leadership.
-The N.H.S. advisors compile a file on each student, which includes his or her activity form, transcript, conduct record and a faculty evaluation based on the four criteria.
+Selection Process: The selection of active members is held once a year during the third trimester of the school year.
+Students are first eligible in the third trimester of their sophomore year.
+Students possessing a minimum cumulative 91.5 average are nominated for membership.
+Students who have received a warning for academic dishonesty during the school year will not be eligible to apply during the current school year but may apply the following year and will be asked to address the issue in their application.
+Students who have had multiple violations of the Honor Code are not eligible to apply.
+Students wishing to pursue their nomination complete an application form detailing information on their service to the school and community, participation in school life and areas of leadership.
+The NHS advisors compile a file on each student, which includes his or her application form, transcript, conduct record and a faculty evaluation based on the four criteria of character, leadership, scholarship and service in the Bullis community.

-A faculty council is responsible for electing students to membership.
+A faculty council consisting of five faculty members appointed by the principal is responsible for electing students to membership.
 Members of the faculty council evaluate anonymous copies of each student’s file.
 A student must receive at least three positive votes to be accepted for membership.
 After a final tally of the votes, the advisors inform the faculty council of the students they elected.
-The N.H.S. advisors then send letters to all nominees informing them of the decision of the faculty council.
+The NHS advisors then send letters to all nominees informing them of the decision of the faculty council.
+Eligible students not approved for induction may appeal to the Upper School Principal who may re-convene the faculty council to re-evaluate applications.
+Candidates become active members when inducted at a special ceremony.

 Middle School National Junior Honor Society